Ofuna Kannon Temple

-Prepare yourself for breathtaking beauty as you crest the stairs in front of Ofuna Kannon Temple in Kamakura, Kanagawa Prefecture.
+Prepare yourself for breathtaking beauty as your crest th stairs in front of Ofuna Kannon Temple in Kamakura, Kanagawa Prefecture.
 This gentle statue of Kannon stands to the west of Ofuna Station.
-The 25-meter tall statue of the goddess of mercy was completed in 1960, after many instances of its construction having to be halted due to World War II.
+The 25-meter tall statue of the goddess of mercy was completed in 1960, after enduring many breaks in the construction process due to World War II.
 It now hosts the Yume Kannon Festival every autumn, where visitors can watch performances of music and dance from around the country.
 The Ofuna Kannon Temple is especially known for protection against sickness and disasters, conception, easy childbirth, and health and happiness in children.

-Asia, with its diverse culture, symbols, and icons are sometimes at odds with each other; however, the image of Kannon is a common link between various nationalities.
+The image of Kannon is often seen as a common link between various nationalities.
 As such, the Ofuna Kannon Temple provides a sense of familiarity to many foreigners living in Japan.
 Documentation, provided at the statue site, hopes that the Ofuna Kannon can give Japanese citizens and foreigners a sense of commonality and kinship.
 This is most reflected in the September-held Yume Kannon Festival.
 The festival is a chance for all people, despite their nationality, to come together through their belief in Kannon via song, dance, and the traditional atmosphere.

 A one-day Zen class is also held every month on the 18th (excluding May).
-This is Kannon Day and for only 1,000 yen, you can take part in the Zen class.
-You will learn about a life of Zen by meditating, chanting sutra, and working in the gardens.
-From 9 am to 9:50, a Zazen meditation is held along with sutra chanting and prayers for world peace and public peace; after the Zazen period, join in on cleaning rooms, passages, restrooms, and gardens as a part of Zen meditation; at lunchtime, you’ll enjoy the simple fare of rice gruel and barley according to the traditions of the Zen temple; finally, after cleaning up after your meal, you have the opportunity to join in on Baikaryu Eisannka (Japanese Buddhist hymns).
+This is Kannon Day and for only ¥1,000, you can take part in the Zen class.
+You will learn about Zen life and practices by meditating, chanting sutra, and working in the gardens.
+From 9 am to 9:50, a Zazen meditation is held along with sutra chanting and prayers for world peace and public peace.
+After the Zazen period, join in on cleaning rooms, passages, rest rooms, and gardens as a part of Zen meditation.
+At lunchtime, you’ll enjoy the simple fare of rice gruel and barley according to the traditions of the Zen temple .
+Finally, after cleaning up after your meal, you have the opportunity to join in on Baikaryu Eisannka (Japanese Buddhist hymns).

-You can access Ofuna Kannon Temple easily by foot, only five minutes from JR Ofuna Station’s west entrance.
-There is no parking lot available so, although the temple can be driven to, public transportation is recommended.
+You can access Ofuna Kannon Temple easily on foot in five minutes from JR Ofuna Station’s west entrance.
+There is no parking lot available so, although the temple is reachable by car, public transportation is recommended.